jbstoker/Plexus/README.md

 # Plexus
-Boilerplate application with express for making webapplications with nodejs
+Boilerplate application with express for making webapplications with nodejs nicely wrapped in an electron build